All of our programs are Free.

 From cell phones to MP3 players to digital cameras, computers are changing our everyday lives.
 This course introduces new digital technologies, including digital devices such as tablets and cell

-phones, digital audio and video, and digital photography.
+phones, digital audio and video.
 It explores how these and other computing technologies are creating new career opportunities and shaping the world we live in.